SwitchGetch/wordle/README.md

 # wordle
-console game like Wordley but with numbers
+console game like Wordle but with numbers